comunica/comunica-bencher/README.md

 Running this command will create a new directory with the given name.
 This directory will contain all default required files for running an experiment.
+You can initialize this directory as a [git](https://git-scm.com/) repository.

 In most cases, you will only need to edit the `.env` file to [configure your experiment](#configurability).